mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 this a lot, why don't you make this yourself and make some phat stacks of cash with a startup?"
 The answer is that this project would need to be started and run by serious people, who can be dedicated and thorough and responsible.
-I'm not sure I'm one of those people, I get distracted easily.
+I'm not sure I'm one of those people; I get distracted easily.
 But I would like to see this idea tried, and so I've written this up thinking maybe someone else would take the reins.

-I'm not asking for equity or anything if you want to try, it's a free idea for the taking.
-But if it turns out to be a bazillion dollar Good Idea™, I won't say no to a donation.
+I'm not asking for equity or anything, if you want to try; it's a free idea for the taking.
+But if it turns out to be a bazillion dollar Good Idea™, I won't say no to a donation...